 Platform feeders are often referred to as fly thru feeders, tray feeders, or table feeders.
 Built in a variety of different designs, colors and shapes.
 Some are made to be hung, post mounted, sit on the ground or mounted to a deck rail; which is good for people who live in apartments or condos.

 Since some platform feeders are open and stable, just about all birds in North America will use a platform feeder, since you can put just about anything on it.
-But for the majority of people who use platform feeders, the most common foods used are:
+Such as listed below.

 Hulled Sunflower Seeds

 "Birds of prey" will not use a platform feeder, since most of them do not eat bird seed and prefer to kill other animals to survive.
 Wild geese, swans and ducks will probably not use your platform feeder either, unless you have enough room for them to land and your platform is near the ground.

 Having platform feeders low to the ground may attract towhees, juncos, cardinals, indigo bunting, sparrows, chickadees, finches, mourning doves, brown thrashers, and robins.

 For other birds and some of the birds above, mount or hang you platform feeder at a height of 5' or eye level, close to sheltered area.
 About 10' away from trees should keep squirrels out of your platform feeder.
 Birds like to have protection while eating, so place your feeder in a protected area, away from open space, but in an area that you are still able to see them for enjoyment.
 Birds love to perch in the sun, so place your platform feeder where it can get sunlight, on the south side of trees, fences or cosmetic landscaping that you have done in your yard.